Student Admissions, Outcomes, & Other Data

-The Program receives approximately 50 applications per year from which five or six students are admitted.
+The Program receives approximately 70 applications from which approximately six students are admitted.

 The average GPA for students enrolled in the Ph.D.
 Program in Clinical Psychology at Queens College during 2008-2013 was 3.59.
 Based on the pre-2011 scoring, the average GRE score during that period was 1280 (verbal GRE=602; quantitative GRE score=678).

 Time to Completion

 (see "Transfer Credits" below and the Graduate Center's Admissions FAQ page for information about how to may affect Time to Completion)